-After the coating process is complete the coating is clearly visible as a clear and shiny material.
+After the coating process is complete, the coating is clearly visible as a clear and shiny material.
 Some coatings are hard, while others have a slightly rubbery texture.
-Most coatings include a marker that appears greenish white when viewed under UV light.
+Conformal coatings are also as thin as a few micrometers, offering comprehensive protection without the bulk.
+Most coatings include a marker that appears greenish-white when viewed under UV light.
 This marker enables easy inspection of the coating thoroughness checking during production.

-In the past, coatings were only applied to military and life/medical products as the cost and the process was significantly higher per unit.
-In recent years the development of materials and new processes has enabled a larger variety of items to be coated, including a wide array of consumer electronics products.
+In the past, coatings were only applied to military and life or medical products as the cost and the process was significantly higher per unit.
+In recent years, the development of materials and new processes has enabled a larger variety of items to be coated, including a wide array of consumer electronic products.
 As prices continue to drop, conformal coating will become increasingly common for circuitry and electronic components, especially as these items continue to shrink in size and dimension.

-Different conformal coating types, such as acrylic conformal coating, urethane conformal coating, and silicone conformal coatings are frequently used in conjunction with different conformal coating systems to apply the coatings in a quick, easy manner for larger scale production.
+Conformal coatings are used in the Internet of Things (IoT), military, industrial and automotive fields to protect machinery and electronic devices from harsh conditions, so they can stay functional.
+Different conformal coating types, such as acrylic conformal coating, urethane conformal coating and silicone conformal coatings, are frequently used in conjunction with different conformal coating systems to apply the coatings in a quick, easy manner for larger-scale production.

-Conformal coating thickness can be critical to the proper function of a PWA.
-If a coating is too thin, proper coverage is impossible; if a coating is too thick, it may create excessive stresses on solder joints and components (particularly glass-bodied components).
+Conformal coating thickness can be critical to the proper function of a printed wiring assembly (PWA).
+If a coating is too thin, proper coverage is impossible.
+If a coating is too thick, it may create excessive stresses on solder joints and components (particularly glass-bodied components).
 Controlling coating thickness is of special importance with rigid coating materials (e.g., epoxies and some of the urethanes) because the residual stresses associated with an excessively thick application of these materials are much greater than with flexible coating materials (such as silicones and some urethanes).

-Conformal coating thickness requirements are in accordance with IPC J-STD-001 for the following coating types:
+Conformal coating thickness requirements are in accordance with the Institute of Printed Circuits (IPC) J-STD-001 for the following coating types:

 |Type AR||Acrylic Resin||0.00118 to 0.00512 in|